Depending on how the Oracle Exadata Machine was setup, the password for user accounts can expire thus requiring the password to be changed.

 [root@v1ex1dbadm01 ~]# chage -l oracle Last password change : Dec 11, 2017 Password expires : Mar 11, 2018 Password inactive : never Account expires : never Minimum number of days between password change : 1 Maximum number of days between password change : 90 Number of days of warning before password expires : 7 [root@v1ex1dbadm01 ~]#

-We can see the password expired on the 11th March 2018 and hence why crontab jobs are not running since then.
+We can see the password expired on the 11th March 2018, hence why the crontab jobs are not running since then.

-To change, so the password doesn’t expiry, use chage as shown below:
+To change, so the password doesn’t expire, use chage as shown below: